Eddis Tutorial Services

 Where can I find a Registered Examinations Centre?

+Finding a Registered Examination Centre can be much harder than it should be for private candidates.
 The examination boards have started to publish information on their websites specifically for private candidates, including centres that have accepted private candidates in the past.
-As these websites are directly tied to the examination boards, check the following databases first when trying to access nearby Registered Examination Centres:
+If you don't know where to start, ask someone who has already been through the procedure.
+I am happy to try answering any questions, so contact me at samantha@eddistutorial.com OR sameddis@gmail.com You can also check the following databases first when trying to access nearby Registered Examination Centres:

 AQA